Strategies for Government

 • Minimum staffing standards.

 KFF’s Annual Medicaid Budget Survey tracks changes in reimbursement rates.
-In FY 2022, all but one state reported increasing Medicaid reimbursement rates for at least one provider category and several states reported comprehensive rate reform analyses.
+In FY 2024, 47 states reported increasing Medicaid reimbursement rates for at least one provider category across nursing facilities, primary care, dental care, behavioral health, and other areas.

 Establish Minimum Staffing Standards